-Construction will not create any additional site disturbance or soil compaction.
-It will require the removal of a few trees.
+The new driveway will create additional site disturbance of soil compaction.
+It will not require the removal of few trees.
 The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~900 feet in length.
-There are currently two pull-outs along the road.
-The driveway is too narrow to afford any additional pull-outs or turn arounds.
-On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.
+The driveway is ~640 feet in length.
+Therefore a pullout will be located mid way between the main road and the structure.
+A turn around will be located near the structure.
+However, on longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.